aspose-cells/Aspose.Cells-API-References/english/go-cpp/ChartPoint/GetArcStartPointXPx/_index.md

 ## GetArcStartPointXPx function

-Gets the x coordinate of starting point for the pie section after calls Chart.Calculate() method.Applies to Pie and Doughnut  chart.
+Gets the x coordinate of starting point for the pie section after calling the Chart.Calculate() method.Applies to Pie and Doughnut charts.

 ```go